 - Base Rent: Add only the base rent for the term of the lease; do not include non-lease components (examples include repair and maintenance costs, variable charges such as – per-click or per-use charges, consumables and other supplies).
 To enter non-lease components, a separate requisition should be created under the same purchase order with the appropriate expenditure type.

 - Excluded Items: These items are excluded and not classified as leases: linen services, water/coffee services and indoor plant services.

-When there are changes to the terms of a lease (i.e., duration of the lease, total cost of lease, other changes), complete a standard change order for the lease agreement by using the Standard Change Order – Equipment Lease.
+When there are changes to the terms of a lease (i.e., additional equipment, duration of the lease, total cost of lease, other changes), submit a request to Amend / Change a contract for the lease agreement using the SmartMart Contracts system in Procurement.